-We hereby consent to the incorporation by reference in the Prospectus constituting a part of this Registration Statement of our report dated January 29, 2019 relating to the consolidated financial statements of Concrete Pumping Holdings, Inc. as of October 31, 2018 and 2017 and for the three years then ended October 31, 2018 contained in Amendment No. 1 to the Current Report on Form 8-K, dated January 29, 2019.
+We hereby consent to the incorporation by reference in the Prospectus constituting a part of this Registration Statement of Concrete Pumpings Holdings, Inc. of our report dated January 29, 2019, relating to the consolidated financial statements of Concrete Pumping Holdings, Inc. and Subsidiaries, which is incorporated by reference in Concrete Pumping Holdings, Inc.'s Current Report on Form 8-K/A dated January 29, 2019.